fishsciences/artemis_methods/discussion/discussion.md

 have detected the species of interest if it were within a certain distance from the sampling site?", we needed to understand the parameters of the sampling regime in that system.
-For example, how quickly did the concentration of eDNA fall off with distance?
+For example, how quickly did the concentration of eDNA decrease with distance?
 How much did the filtered volume of water increase the concentration of eDNA in the filter?
 We first tried to address these questions using off-the-shelf statistical models, but the results were not robust.

 The parameter estimates and confidence/credible intervals from a statistical model are dependent upon the assumptions of the model being met.
-In the case of censored data such as data from qPCR eDNA studies, these assumptions do not hold and a more appropriate model is needed to get unbiased estimates and accurate intervals.
+In the case of censored data such as data from qPCR eDNA studies, these assumptions do not hold for a standard linear model and a more appropriate model is needed to get unbiased estimates and accurate intervals.
 Here, we demonstrate both the bias introduced by data censorship, and how this bias is not present with models which explicitly account for data-censorship.
 By mimicking the syntax of the `lmer` package and the `lm` function in base R, the